 - Inhibiting tumor-induced angiogenesis (growth of new blood vessels).
 Because tumors can’t grow large enough to be clinically significant if angiogenesis is blocked, this finding is very encouraging.

 - Preventing cellular damage that can trigger conversion of normal cells to cancerous ones.
 Researchers have found that women who ate a diet rich in soy products were 55 percent less likely to have abnormal breast tissue growth than women who consumed the least amount of soy.
 Researchers concluded that these findings may have significant implications in breast cancer prevention.
 Most telling to me are the long-term observances of real women in the real world and their experiences with soy.
-In my own practice, I have counseled women who had breast cancer and were also consuming soy foods.
+I have counseled women who had had breast cancer and were also consuming soy foods.
 Not only did they thrive on this diet, but they also remained cancer-free.
 Additionally, in countries such as Japan or China, where soy is a dietary staple, women are four to six times less likely than their American counterparts to suffer from breast cancer.
 And, researchers found that when Japanese women adopt a more Western, lower-soy diet, their breast cancer rate increases.
-My Advice Combining these facts with my own clinical experience, I believe that it is fine for women with breast cancer to eat soy foods in moderation.
+My advice combines these facts with my own experience.
+I believe that it is fine for women with breast cancer to eat soy foods in moderation.

 Question #2: I have hypothyroidism.
 Can I still enjoy soy?

 Soy opponents refer to studies that show a correlation between dietary intake of isoflavones and thyroid disease for several species of animals.
 Additionally, some studies have found that animals fed soy isoflavones developed enlarged organs, particularly the pancreas and thyroid, as well as increased deposition of fat in the liver.